 1. Supply and Demand | By Hubert Henderson

-This book is intended to convey to the ordinary reader and to the uninitiated student some conception of the general principles of thought which economists now apply to economic problems.
+Supply and Demand is intended to convey to the ordinary reader and to the uninitiated student some conception of the general principles of thought which economists now apply to economic problems.
 The writers are not concerned to make original contributions to knowledge, or even to attempt a complete summary of all the principles of the subject.
 They have been more anxious to avoid obscure forms of expression than difficult ideas; and their object has been to expound to intelligent readers, previously unfamiliar with the subject, the most significant elements of economic method.
 Most of the omissions of matter often treated in textbooks are intentional; for as a subject develops, it is important, especially in books meant to be introductory, to discard the marks of the chrysalid stage before thought had wings.
 Generally speaking, the writers of these volumes believe themselves to be orthodox members of the Cambridge School of Economics.

 2. What is Supply and Demand? | By Gare Thompson